-The achievement indicator will measure proficiency on the statewide assessments in English Language Arts and mathematics for students in grades 3-10 and will include all students and student groups.
+The achievement indicator will measure proficiency on the statewide assessments in English Language Arts and mathematics for students in grades 3-10 and will include all students and student groups who take the assessment.

 The achievement indicator measures a school's performance against a certain standard of performance at one point in time.
 This indicator evaluates the performance of a school's students relative to a certain standard of proficiency.
-In accordance with state law, points are allocated for this indicator in proportion to the percentage of students who score proficient or above on a statewide assessment (UCA Section 53E-5-207).
-In accordance with ESEA section 1111(c)(4)(E)(ii), the percentage is calculated out of the greater of all the school's students participating in the assessment or 95 percent of enrolled students.
+In accordance with state law, points are allocated for this indicator in proportion to the percentage of students who score proficient or above on a statewide assessment (UCA Section 53E-5-20753A-1 1108, as in effect November 1, 2017).
 Proficiency levels for the SAGE assessment were established through a rigorous standard-setting process involving educators and stakeholders that represent the diversity of the state.